cap-js-community/event-queue/docs/configure-event/index.md

 ## Ad-Hoc events

+Ad-hoc events are one-time events that are either processed directly or with a defined delay.
+The purpose of such events is to process asynchronous loads, such as sending email notifications or compressing uploaded attachments, where you don't want the user to wait until the process is finished.
+These events have various configurations to determine how they should be processed.

 ### Configuration

 The configuration YAML file is where all the required information regarding event processing should be maintained.